laracasts/blog/articles/Jeffrey/six-stages-of-spam-protection.md

 “_Sorry, honey.
 I have to deal with this._” you shamefully remark to your spouse.
 With pep in your step, you make your way to your assigned seat, pull out your laptop, and quickly boot up your code editor.
 The flight doesn’t take off for 25 minutes. **There’s still time!
 I can fix this.**

-#### Honeypots
+### Honeypots

 Perhaps we should be more thoughtful.
 Is there a way to trick these bots, so as to separate them from the submissions of our active users?

 The answer, as it turns out, is yes!
 Honeypots to the rescue.
 Luckily, it’s a simple-enough technique that we should be able to implement before the plane lifts off…if we remain focused.

+{definition=honeypot}
-> A **honeypot** is a pattern or technique that involves adding invisible inputs to your form.
+A **honeypot** is a pattern or technique that involves adding invisible inputs to your form.
 A bot will scan your form, encounter these fields, and fill them in to the best of its ability.
+{/definition}

 Now, all we must do is validate if these particular request fields are present.
 If so, ding ding ding: we have a spammer on our hands.
 No doubt about it.
 Abort, abort!